 3. Biratnagar Airport, Biratnagar

 The Biratnagar Airport is the second busiest domestic airport after Pokhara Airport in Nepal.
 It is located in the city of Biratnagar, in the eastern part of the country.
 The airport is about 5 kilometers northwest of the city.

 The airport started its first operation on 04 July 1958.
-Since then many airlines have like Buddha Air, Yeti Airlines, Tara Air, Sita Air, Simrik Airlines, Summit Airways, Nepal Airlines, Shree Airlines, etc have been using this airport for daily flights.
+Since then many airlines like Buddha Air, Yeti Airlines, Tara Air, Sita Air, Simrik Airlines, Summit Airways, Nepal Airlines, Shree Airlines, etc have been using this airport for daily flights.

-Among the domestic/hub airports in Nepal, Biratnagar airport is the first certified aerodrome after only Tribhuvan International Airport.
+Among the domestic/hub airports in Nepal, Biratnagar Airport is the first certified aerodrome after only Tribhuvan International Airport.